Fraunhofer-Institut für Holzforschung, Wilhelm-Klauditz-Institut (WKI) — Germany

 Bedrooms and nurseries

 Infrared panels are frequently installed in bedrooms — the room that benefits most from radiant warmth pre-heating the bed and wall surfaces.
 In rooms used for sleeping, particularly children's rooms, the all-night operation of a panel makes VOC emission a meaningful health consideration.
-The Fraunhofer WKI zero result means the SunWave Ceramica can be installed in nurseries and bedrooms without concern.
+The Fraunhofer WKI result — 0.043 mg/m³ TVOC, no carcinogenic compounds detected — means the SunWave Ceramica can be installed in nurseries and bedrooms with confidence.

 Hotel rooms

 Hotel operators who switch from central heating to room-by-room infrared face questions from environmentally conscious guests about the safety of the heating panels.
-The Fraunhofer WKI certification provides a definitive answer: the panel emits no volatile compounds at operating temperature.
+The Fraunhofer WKI test provides a clear answer: total VOC emissions measured just 0.043 mg/m³ at operating temperature, with no carcinogenic compounds detected.
 This is a marketable credential for eco-certified hotel categories (EMAS, ISO 14001, or Swiss eco-label schemes).

 Offices with continuous occupancy